indunet/fastproto/README.md

 ## *Quick Start*

-Imagine such an application, there is a monitoring device collecting weather data in realtime and sends it to the weather station server in the form of binary datagram, the datagram protocol is as follows:
+Imagine such an application, there is a monitoring device collecting weather data in realtime and sends to the weather station server in binary format.
+The datagram protocol is as follows:

 | Byte Offset | Bit Offset | Data Type(C/C++)   | Signal Name       | Unit |  Formula  |
 |:-----------:|:----------:|:--------------:|:-----------------:|:----:|:---------:|